frogsfrogs/frogsfrogs.github.io/journal/_posts/2023-05-24-in-my-dream-last-night.md

 <br>
 i woke up, and i was convinced this was something that had happened, and that they and i had both somehow forgotten. i kept going back to sleep to escape this reality.
 <br>
-it was a tall man in a suit, with gray hair, a long face, droopy skin, and an unyielding expression. i knew who he was in the dream, and a middle age woman with a bobcut kept asking me if i knew where he was.
+it was a tall man in a suit, with gray hair, a long face, droopy skin, and an unyielding expression. i knew who he was in the dream, and a middle age woman with a bobcut kept asking me if i had seen him.
 <br>
-after many hours awake, it feels more like something from a dream, but still a little different - it feels like something that did really happen on a different plane, even though that makes no sense
+after many hours awake, it feels more like something from a dream, but still a little different - like something that did really happen on a different plane, even though that makes no sense
 <br>
 when i woke up i convinced myself it wasn't real, because my roommate would have never stopped being stressed out about it if it had actually happened, and they're clearly fine, so it never happened
 <br>